Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 - Download the repository, open `RevitCloudSample.sln` Solution on Visual Studio.
 The build process should download the required packages (**Autodesk.Forge** and dependencies).
 Compile and build the project.

-- Setup the environment variables of your Forge App key following the steps
+- Setup the environment variables of your Forge App key following the steps, please DO keep the key under your user environment, not expose to others, we are still evaluating the best practice to keep the Forge App Keys.
     1. From the desktop, right-click the very bottom-left corner of the screen to get the Power User Task Menu.
     2. Click System from the Power User Task Menu that’s displayed on the screen.
     3. Under the System menu, you need to click the Advanced System Settings.